 - NFC champion (2012)

-The female Jackie Robinson in two sports
+Althea Gibson: The Female Jackie Robinson in Two Sports

 Perhaps no athlete, man or woman, broke more racial barriers during an athletic career than Althea Gibson.